top of page

 Definition (IAHAIO whitepaper):

-An Animal Assisted Services is a goal oriented and structured services that intentionally includes or incorporates animals in health, education and human services (e.g., social work) for the purpose of therapeutic gains in humans.
+An animal-assisted service is a goal-oriented and structured service that intentionally includes or incorporates animals in health, education, and human services (e.g., social work) for the purpose of therapeutic gains in humans.

 Our AAS courses